Khalidmamdou7/MarsExploration_DsAlgorithmS21/README.md

 - Intuitively modularize a design into independent components and divide these components among team members.
 - Build and use data structures to implement the proposed design.
-- Write a complete object-oriented C++ program that performs a non-trivial task.
+- Write a complete object-oriented C++ program from scratch that performs a non-trivial task.
+- Deal with files in c++, reading (loading) and writing in files (saving).

 # Table of Contents